primer/react/.changeset/clever-pots-leave.md

 '@primer/react': minor
 ---

-Adds noTitle prop to RelativeTime component
+RelativeTime: Adds `noTitle` prop if you want to not render the `title` attribute with full date time.